aegisblade/gitlab/README.md

 #### Notes on the CI Runner Configuration

-The CI runner in this repo is configured to mount the virtual machines `docker` socket, which makes `docker` available to be used by jobs in the CI.
+The CI runner in this repo is configured so...

-A side effect of this is that every job has elevated privileges on the VM.

-This is likely not an issue for most use-cases.
+ - Each job is run in a `docker` container.
+ - The VM's `docker` socket is mounted in every job, making `docker` available for use inside the job's container.
+ - It can run up to 4 jobs concurrently.

 #### Test the CI